The Stable Homology of Congruence Subgroups

-\end{corr} By Theorem~\ref{theorem:two} (or rather the proof in~\S~\ref{section:two}), we obtain an isomorphism $\Htw_2(\Z_p) = \Ktw_2(\OL)$.
+\end{corr} By Theorem~\ref{theorem:two} (or rather the proof in~\S~\ref{section:two}), we obtain an isomorphism $\Htw_2(\Z_p) = \Ktw_2(\OL)$, which therefore identifies~$\Htw_2(\SL,\Z_p)$ with (the dual of) a certain Galois cohomology group.
 The reader unfamiliar with the complications in computing Galois cohomology groups may be surprised that this equality does not allow us to (greatly) improve the estimate of Corollary~\ref{corr:bounds}.
-The difficulty is that determining the ranks of these groups is effectively a generalization of the Leopoldt's conjecture, which appears to be very difficult.
-On the other hand, when $F$ is totally real, then $r_1+r_2 = r_1 + 2 r_2$, and Corollary~\ref{corr:bounds} produces tight bounds.
-More generally, we have:
+The difficulty is that determining the ranks of these groups is effectively a generalization of Leopoldt's conjecture, which appears to be very difficult.